boozwa/Flop/README.md

 Created 2/13/2020
 By Jake and Hector

-See To Do list in projects tab
+See To Do list in projects tab.

 To modify this code before merging it with the master, start a pull request.